leggedrobotics/elevation_mapping_cupy/README.md

 ## MEM: Multi-Modal Elevation Mapping
 We are preparing for merging the extended map with multi-modal layers such as semantics.
 If you want to use the feature now, please checkout `refactor/semantic_layers` branch.
-Also check this [paper](https://arxiv.org/abs/2309.16818) about the new extention.
+Also, check this [paper](https://arxiv.org/abs/2309.16818) about the new extension.
 ![screenshot](doc/overview.png)

 ## Citing